stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 # Motivation
 [motivation]: #motivation

 Comprehensive unit testing is a key component of modern software development.
 Any serious project should endeavor to have a suite of tests that ensure code correctness.
 These tests should be lightweight enough to run during continuous integration on every set of committed changes.

-(This RFC is primarily focused on CI unit testing, but enabling larger scale "end-to-end" testing is something that should be kept in mind during this design process.
-That said, I'm of the opinion these are separate enough use cases that they can be approached with differing APIs, and thus decisions made here should not impact any future E2E testing API too heavily.)
+n.b.: This RFC is primarily focused on CI unit testing, but enabling larger scale "end-to-end" testing is something that should be kept in mind during this design process.
+That said, I'm of the opinion these are separate enough use cases that they can be approached with differing APIs, and thus decisions made here should not impact any future E2E testing API too heavily.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation